 The course will cover the basics of managerial finance.
-Topics discussed include the role of the financial manager in the modern corporation, financial forecasting, capital budgeting, interest theory, valuation, leverage, the cost of capital, dividend policy, working capital management, issuance of stocks and bonds, mergers, consolidations and reorganizations.
+Topics discussed include the role of the financial manager in the modern corporation, the financial market environment, financial statements and ratio analysis, long and short-term financial planning, time value of money, interest rates and bonds valuation and stock valuation.
 Prerequisite: ACC 101.